codecowboydotio/codecowboy/content/kubernetes/k3s.md

 ## Conclusion
 **k3s** is relatively easy to install, configure and get going.
 I would say the documentation on the k3s site could be a little clearer and include relevant examples for deployment.
-I found myself going to check documentation for other bundles projects during deployment.
-While this isn't a problem per se, it would be nice it the documentation we all in one place.
+I found myself going to check documentation for other bundled projects (like traefik) during deployment.
+While this isn't a problem per se, it would be nice if the documentation were all in one place.

 The installation is **different** from **k0s** in that you need to add worker nodes.
 This is not a good thing or a bad thing, it's just a different approach.
 I like the simplicty of just adding a worker node using a standard method using a token.
 There were no ssh problems to troubleshoot in doing this.